JSALT2024/sign2vec/docs/howto_t5.md

 ## T5 Training

-We are using the default parameters coming from the YoutubeASL paper where the source is coming from TSX library from Google.
+We are using the default parameters coming from the YoutubeASL paper where the source is coming from <a href="https://github.com/google-research/t5x/blob/main/t5x/configs/runs/finetune.gin">TSX library from Google</a>.
 Although, we provide option for changing, we suggest not to change it for replication purposes.

 The bash command should look like as below.